Aglina-Lika/Bayesian-multivariate-linear-mixed-effects-models-with-varied-association-structures/README.md

 Specifically:
 * folder "STAN codes" includes the STAN codes for the fitting of the models.
 * folder "simulations" include the R codes which simulate data from the STAN model that generated them or a model to which we have misspecified the relationship of the random effects or we have ingnored the asssociation strcucture (value, area and both).
 * the folder "fitSummary" includes the R codes which create the .RData file which summaries all the estimates from the model.
+* The extractFrames_new is a function that everytime provides us the tables that are required for a specific parametrization and variable transformation.

 How does it work:
 *	Download all files and place them in one folder.